Table of Contents

 That's why churn analysis is so important for subscription businesses.

-We’ve run into situations where a SaaS company will recognize that they have a problem with customer retention, but aren’t sure how to fix it.
-So they resort to making assumptions or randomly using tactics they’ve found online.
+We've run into situations where a SaaS company will recognize that they have a problem with customer retention but aren't sure how to fix it.
+So they resort to making assumptions or randomly using tactics they've found online.

-The problem with that, is unless you understand the “why” behind your churn, any changes you make could potentially make the problem worse.
+The problem with that, is unless you understand the "why" behind your SaaS churn, any changes you make could potentially make the problem worse.

 And when you're already dealing with high churn, the last thing you need is to lose more revenue by changing your pricing, features and processes with no rhyme or reason.

-The first thing you should ask is what problem are you trying to solve?
+The first thing you should ask is, what problem are you trying to solve?

 In this case, we want to understand how to reduce our churn.
 In order to do that, we'll need to answer two main questions:

-1. Which customers are churning?
+- Which customers are churning?

-2. Why are they churning?
+- Why are they churning?

 With those two questions as our starting point, we have context and direction for how we look at our data.
 That'll make it less likely to go down a wormhole of endless data with no end in sight.